Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 property values can be resolved from ARM resources for stack deployments but the extension must support this declaratively with its extension properties.
 The extension can supply the deployment engine detail on how to resolve the value based on the config values or the deployment engine can hardcode this for specific use cases.
 A future REP will cover how extensions will provide instructions to fetch from an ARM resource.
+In short, this will be a pure function on the extension based on what the user passed to the config.
+Allowing state (such as a resource's state or deploying user) to alter the directions the extension provides would increase the complexity of the workflow.

 Legend:
 - ✅: Allowed